FIXING COLORADO’S TIP OFFSET TO KEEP RESTAURANTS OPEN AND ALL WORKERS EARNING GREAT PAY

 This bill keeps Colorado restaurants open for business, helps non-tipped restaurant workers earn more, and keeps tipped workers earning great wages.

-It would reset Colorado’s tip offset laws for food-and-beverage workers, including in localities where the non-tipped wage exceeds that of the State.
+With amendments, it would protect Colorado’s tip offset for food-and-beverage workers, including in localities where the non-tipped wage exceeds that of the State.
+It also gives local control to governments across the state so they can help the businesses in their communities that are struggling with rising labor costs.

 WHY IS THIS NECESSARY?